 Tantrum or Meltdown?

-- Does the crying and fussing suddenly just stop when the child gets what he wants?
-This may be a piece of candy, a toy, leaving a situation that seems boring, or not having to do an undesirable task.
+- Does crying and fussing suddenly stop when the child gets what he wants?
+This may be a piece of candy, a toy, leaving somewhere, or not having to do an undesirable task.
 Usually, a tantrum occurs when the child hasn’t gotten their way or is trying to resolve something.
 It usually ceases when they get what they want.

-How to Help:
+How to Help

 - In some cases, use a strategy called “planned ignoring.”
 If the tantrum persists, walk away if you’re both in a safe place.
 Give your child space to vent without your attention.